 We use the terms “Wi-Fi” and “internet” interchangeably.
 And you might be surprised to find out these two words actually mean two different things.

-Though you won’t earn any social points for pointing out misuse of the term, there are a few reasons why it’s helpful to know the difference between Wi-Fi and internet and when it matters.
+Though you won’t earn any social points for pointing out misuse of the term, there are a few reasons why knowing the difference between Wi-Fi and internet is helpful.

 What is the internet?